dnsimple/dnsimple-support/content/articles/redirect.markdown

 ## Configure an HTTPS, or HTTP+HTTPS redirect

-The DNSimple redirector [doesn't support HTTPS](/articles/redirector-https), therefore you cannot redirect an HTTPS request.
+The DNSimple redirector [doesn't support HTTPS](/articles/redirector-https).
+You cannot redirect an HTTPS request.
 Check the [redirector + HTTPS](/articles/redirector-https) article for possible alternatives.